About the Lung Cancer Awareness Toolkit

 - Promote interpersonal aspects of communication and shared decision-making processes between healthcare professionals and people who could benefit from lung cancer screening.[20]

 - Educate clinicians to improve awareness of implicit bias.
-People who are black and other marginalized groups continue to face barriers to accessing high quality, patient-centered care, specifically relating to specialty care, medical tests, and patient-clinician communication.
+People who are Black and other marginalized groups continue to face barriers to accessing high quality, patient-centered care, specifically relating to specialty care, medical tests, and patient-clinician communication.
 [21]

 Address and combat stigma often associated with a lung cancer diagnosis

-- Stigma is rooted in attributes, characteristics, or behaviors that devalue individuals or groups: it can be perceived or felt, which can result in groups and individuals internalizing guilt or shame.
+- Stigma is rooted in attributes, characteristics, or behaviors that devalue individuals or groups; it can be perceived or felt, which can result in groups and individuals internalizing guilt or shame.
 Stigma can negatively impact screening behaviors and increase psychological distress.
 [22]

 - Normalize lung cancer screening, especially annual lung cancer screening even when initial screens are negative and normal.
 Pair lung cancer screening education with other cancer screening messages.
 Remind people that screening supports early detection of multiple cancers, which can optimize survival and health outcomes of those diagnosed at an earlier stage of disease.[24]